starranuk/dice-game/README.md

 To combat this I updated the system to award 1 point for level 1, 2 points for level 2 and so on up to 6 points for level six.
 This had the desired result of encouraging him to try the harder levels as his main aim was to gain as many points as possible.

+**Program Testing**

+ - One of the main issues to solve was when changing from a higher to a lower game level the dice from the high level was still displayed via the browser cache.
+The image would disapear if the page is reloaded/refreshed but the scores would be lost.

+    To resolve this I added a very small blank image which was called, through script, in all the levels apart from 6 and would replace the cached image but not be visible to the player.

 **Responsiveness**

 The responsive ranges targeted were:

  - For Handheld Touchscreens with screen max-width: 1280px
  - For Handheld Touchscreens with screen max-width: 1080px
  - Mobile phones with screen max-width: 653px
  - Mobile phones with screen max-width: 360px